 First, let’s agree on a definition of “story.”
 A quick dictionary check reveals that a story is “a narrative, either true or fictitious … designed to interest, amuse, or instruct….”
 Okay, that works.

 The narrative part is motion.
 Your pictures need it.
 Narrative motion isn’t the visual motion of the eyes through the frame (also important), it’s a connection that pulls a viewer into a frame and compels him to stay.
 While narrative motion happens organically in media consumed over time, such as a novel or a movie, it can only be implied in a still photograph.
-And unlike the arranged or journalistic photography mentioned above, landscape photographers are tasked with reproducing a static world as we find it—another straightjacket on our narrative options.
+And unlike the arranged or journalistic photography mentioned above, landscape photographers are tasked with reproducing the world as we find it, in a static medium—another straitjacket on our narrative options.
 But without some form of narrative motion, we’re at a dead end story-wise.
 What’s a photographer to do?

 Photography as art

 Every art form succeeds more for what happens in its consumer’s (the viewer or listener) mind than for what it delivers to the consumer’s senses.
 Again: Every art form succeeds more for what happens in its consumer’s mind than for what it delivers to the consumer’s senses.
 A song that doesn’t evoke emotion, or a novel that doesn’t paint mental pictures, is soon forgotten.
-And just as readers of fiction unconsciously fill-in the visual blanks with their own interpretation of a scene, viewers of a landscape image will fill-in the narrative blanks with the personal stories the image inspires.
+And just as readers of fiction unconsciously fill-in the visual blanks with a mental visualization of the scene, viewers of a landscape image will fill-in the narrative blanks with the personal stories the image inspires.
 In other words, an image should offer a place for the viewer’s own story to unfold.

-Of course the story we’re creating isn’t a literal, “Once upon a time” or “It was a dark and stormy night” (much more effective in photography than literature, I might add) story.
+Of course the story we’re creating isn’t a literal, “Once upon a time” or “It was a dark and stormy night” (with all due respect to Snoopy, probably a better image in photography than literature) story.
 Instead, the image we make must connect with our viewers’ stories to touch an aspect of their world: revive a fond memory, provide fresh insight into a familiar subject, inspire vicarious travel, to name just a few possible connections.
 If we offer images that tap these connections, we’ve given our image’s viewers a reason to enter, a reason to stay, and a reason to return.
 And most important, we’ve given them a catalyst for their internal narrative.
 Bingo.

 Shoot what you love (not what you think your audience will love)